Alisha L. Gordon

 A native of Decatur, Georgia, Alisha earned her Bachelor of English from Spelman College and a Masters of Divinity from the Candler School of Theology at Emory University.
 Her work has been featured in national publications and media outlets, including Gray Television Washington Bureau, Parents, WomanEvolve Podcast, and a strategic advisor and presenter for a host of organizations including racial equity firm E Pluribus Unum, the United Methodist Church, Princeton University, Florida Agricultural & Mechanical University, and Iowa State University.

-She is the mother to a college freshman and lives in Harlem with her dog, Cookie.
+She is the mother to a college sophomore and lives in Harlem with her dog, Cookie.

 What our Executive Director is Reading (and writing!)